California mother missing for 12 days in Zion National Park found safe

-She was supposed to be picked up that afternoon but never returned, according to park rangers.

-Courtier's daughter, Kailey Chambers, told KABC that her mother had lost her job and was traveling to visit national parks.
+Courtier's daughter, Kailey Chambers, told KABC that her mother had lost her job and was traveling to visit national parks, but she hit her head on a tree and decided to stay put to survive.

+"She was very disoriented as a result and thankfully ended up near a water source - a river bed," Chambers said.
+"She thought her best chance of survival was to stay next to a water source."

+Courtier was without food the entire time.
+As a result, she was unable to walk more than one or two steps without collapsing.

 Park rangers said Sunday that they located her after receiving a credible tip from a park visitor that they had seen Courtier at the park.